joegsn/uvpgpool/README.md

 It has an additional dependency on C++11 for std::atomic.

 UVPGParams is an optional class which I use to simplify my life when using PQsendQueryParams.
+UVPGParams is what depends on the uvpg_pgtypes.cpp and byteorder_endian.h files.

 ## Using UVPGPool